There’s no doubt that the economic fallout of coronavirus has left many people feeling uncertain about their future when it comes to finances.

 Interesting patterns begin to emerge when you observe the illustrations below.

-In Queensland, it is predominantly in south-east corner including Ipswich, Logan, and some pockets on the Gold Coast region and in Moreton Bay.
+In Queensland, it is predominantly in the southeast corner including Ipswich, Logan, and some pockets on the Gold Coast region and in Moreton Bay.

 Many of these suburbs are new suburbs comprised of new housing estates where thousands of lots (in increasingly smaller lot sizes) make up the suburb.